 Stewardship is the careful and responsible management and protection of something valuable entrusted to one’s care; it embodies proper planning, a clear view of the future and rational management of assets.

 The Electronic Music Education and Preservation Project (EMEAPP) is the steward of a privately held world-class curated collection of rare vintage electronic instruments and stage-used gear.
 This includes effects units, amps, organs, synthesizers, electro-mechanical instruments, guitars, prototypes, vintage audio/video media and analog studio gear.
-In addition, EMEAPP itself is cultivating its own humble collection.
+In addition, EMEAPP itself is developing its own focused collection.

 EMEAPP is a private museum, a critical learning center and a multi-media production studio nicely packed into a brick-and-mortar facility outside of Philadelphia, Pennsylvania.